Proven-Paradox/shaper-system/Handbook.md

 * At levels 2, 7, 12, … the character gains one level in Vitality or Capacity.
 * At levels 3, 8, 13, … the character increases their Physical or Mental Defense.
 * At level 4, 9, 14, … the character increases their Physical or Mental Attack.
-* At level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Capstone Power (more on Capstone Powers in Chapter 8).
+* At level 5, 10, 15, … the character increases any one of their Attributes by 1 and gains a Talent (more on Talents in Chapter 8).

 When leveling up can have one of two benefits, the benefit must be applied to the lower option.
 For example, if a character which has one point in Vitality and no points in Capacity purchases level 2, they gain a point in Capacity.
 If a character’s base Physical Attack (i.e. before Attributes and other modifiers are added) is 0 while their base Mental Attack is 3, and the character purchases level 4, then their base Physical Attack improves by one.
 If there is a tie, the player chooses which improvement they gain.